Cecogram: Origin

 In the 1800s, the advent of tactile writing systems, like braille and moon type, saw the visually impaired gain greater access to literature.
 In these writing systems, characters are represented by embossed symbols, known as tactile characters, that are read by passing one's fingertips over the paper.

 Printing tactile characters requires paper formats larger and heavier than those used in ink printing.
 Posting books that use tactile characters is therefore more expensive.
-To offset the burden of this cost from visually impaired persons, many national postal services have established measures to allow books for the visually impaired to be posted free of charge.
+To offset the burden of this cost from visually impaired persons, many national postal services have established measures to allow books and other materials for the visually impaired to be posted free of charge.
 In 1898, Canada became one of the first nations to implement such measures through legislation.

 In 1952, the UPU moved to exempt post containing documents printed in tactile characters for the visually impaired from postage.
 Henceforth, all member states of the United Nations have been bound to honour this exemption.
 The term cécogramme (cecogram) has been used by the UPU to designate such post officially since 1964.